habbes/experiments/Utf8JsonWriterForOData/Utf8JsonWriterSamples/README.md

 If you pass a `Stream` as argument instead of an `IBufferWriter`, the `Utf8JsonWriter` defaults to using an [`ArrayBufferWriter`](https://docs.microsoft.com/en-us/dotnet/api/system.buffers.arraybufferwriter-1?view=net-6.0) which backs the buffer with a heap-allocated array.

 The `JsonSerializer` uses the internal [`PooledArrayBufferWriter`](https://source.dot.net/#Microsoft.AspNetCore.Mvc.ViewFeatures/PooledArrayBufferWriter.cs,75056dbb19cacf28) which rents buffers from the [`ArrayPool`](https://docs.microsoft.com/en-us/dotnet/api/system.buffers.arraypool-1?view=net-6.0) instead of allocating directly.
 Why isn't the `PooledArrayBufferWriter` public?
+[This thread explains why the PooledArrayBufferWriter has not been made public](https://github.com/dotnet/runtime/issues/33598).
+Basically the .NET Team is concerned about the buffer being misused leading to corruption of the global shared pool and other extremely undesirable errors/behaviour.

 ### Async support